dharmafly/noodle/README.md

 [noodle](http://noodlejs.com)
 =============================

-noodle is a server and node module which individuals can use to query data from web documents like html, json and xml feeds.
+noodle is a conigurable server and node module which individuals can use to query data from web documents like html, json and xml feeds.

 ```JSON
 {